tksoftw/JsonTreeView/README.md

 # JsonTreeView
-  A simple python program for viewing JSON data more clearly.
+  A simple python program for viewing JSON data more clearly

 # Installation